Do you ever read back a draft and wonder what happened?

 - And just like a chef grinds a little extra pepper, sprinkles a few coriander leaves, or drizzles extra lime juice, you need to balance the flavors of your writing, too.

-Let’s start with spotting bland words first.
-And then, I tell you how to add more flavor to your writing.
+Let’s start with spotting bland words.
+And then, I tell you how to flavor up your writing.
 Okay?

 4 must-know types of weak words